AdamJonsson/CodeVR/README.md

 ---

+## Tip and tricks for Developers
+* Enable movement by pressing down both joysticks on the controllers.

+---

 ## Setup for Users
 * Setup the config to the correct IP adress.
 See the development setup.
 * Build the Unity project to an Oculus Quest headset.